Watch for Taurid fireballs

 What about this year?
 Will there be grand display of Taurid fireballs?
 Likely not, but, if you watch over several hours, you might see a fireball or two.

 Even one is worth seeing!

 The Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P Encke.
 When Earth travels through this belt of comet debris, bits and pieces of Comet 2P Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (17 miles/28 km per second).

-Apparently, the original Taurid stream had been perturbed by Jupiter into two branches: South and North Taurids.
+The original Taurid meteor stream was perturbed by Jupiter into the two branches: South and North Taurids.
 The South Taurids, the more prominent of the two, are active from about September 25 to November 25, whereas the (overlapping) North Taurids are active from about October 20 to December 10.
-It’s now thought that the South Taurid peak (October 10) comes about one month before the North Taurid peak (November 12).